drqc/opentelemetry-demo/src/adservice/README.md

 The Ad service provides advertisement based on context keys.
 If no context keys are provided then it returns random ads.

+This service has been modified with a memory error for this branch.

 ## Building Locally

 The Ad service requires at least JDK 17 to build and uses gradlew to